xshen796/ENIGMA_mdd_prs/script/PREP_PRS/Calculate_PRS.md

 ### Upload PRS and supportive files

-Once you finished the protocol, please upload the entire *PRS* folder into your site folder in MediaFlux, which is only accessible by you and the chairs and coordinator of ENIGMA MDD (please let us know if you need the credentials): \<to be finished\>
+Once you finished the protocol, please upload the entire *PRS* folder into your site folder in MediaFlux, which is only accessible by you and the chairs and coordinator of ENIGMA MDD (please let us know if you need the credentials). \<to be finished\>